Quarter End Playbook

 1st business day

-All outstanding employer requirements must be submitted by this day to guarantee on time filing and payment
+All outstanding employer tax account requirements must be submitted by this day to guarantee on time filing and payment

 2nd business day